thomascnelson/practical_computing_for_everyone/README.md

-# practical_computing_for_everyone
+# Practical COmputing for Everyone
-This is the repository for the book "Practical COmputing for Everyone."
+This is the repository for the book "Practical Computing for Everyone."
+Go to the discussion tab to chat or ask questions.